 The CICA can provide various levels of compensation depending on the injury and circumstances.
 The amount of compensation awarded depends on the particular circumstances of the criminal act and the nature of the injuries sustained.

-Please see the CICA website for more information, however below are a few examples of types of injury and compensation awarded:
+Below are a few examples of types of injury and compensation awarded:

 |Criminal Injuries Compensation Tariff||Amount|